Rocchetta Mattei: Acquisition and restoration by Fondazione Carisbo

 In October 2005 Fondazione Cassa di Risparmio in Bologna (Fondazione Carisbo) acquired Rocchetta Mattei, classified as an architectural monument under Italian cultural heritage law, with the aim of saving it from ruin and reopening it to the public.

 A major restoration campaign, lasting around seven years, involved the structural consolidation of large portions of the castle, the refurbishment of roofs and terraces, the recovery of decorative cycles and finishes and the installation of modern systems and accessibility measures.
 Approximately two-thirds of the complex were restored and made safely accessible.

 On 9 August 2015, following an agreement between Fondazione Carisbo, the municipality of Grizzana Morandi, the Metropolitan City of Bologna and the Union of Municipalities of the Bolognese Apennines, Rocchetta Mattei reopened to the public with guided tours at weekends and on selected days.
 The reopening quickly turned the castle into a major cultural attraction for the area.

-In 2024 a new phase of restoration was launched, focusing on the Arab-Moorish wing, considered the most authentic and oldest part of the complex, where Mattei first took up residence.
-The intervention, funded within the National Recovery and Resilience Plan (PNRR) in the pilot project Da Campolo l’arte fa Scola, aims to consolidate structures, complete architectural and decorative restoration in selected rooms and make further sections of the castle safely visitable.
+A further restoration phase was launched in 2024 within the National Recovery and Resilience Plan (PNRR) pilot project Da Campolo l’arte fa Scola, focusing on the Arab-Moorish wing, the oldest and most historically authentic part of the complex, where Mattei first took up residence.
+The works included the restoration of the historic garden and the recovery of the Arab-Moorish wing, with interventions on ground-floor rooms, the Corridor, the Loggia delle Uri and the Heraldic Staircase, as well as consolidation and restoration work in interiors such as the Loggia Carolina, the Pope's Room, the Turkish Parlour, the Turkish Room and the Hall of Mirrors, and safety works in the Count's wing.

+The completion of the restoration was publicly presented in July 2026 as part of the final events of Da Campolo l’arte fa Scola.
+Regional authorities and project documentation stated that the newly restored wing would be opened to visitors in autumn 2026, with new visiting arrangements and a significant increase in guided tours.
+The first public access to the restored wing took place through special guided openings in September 2026.